btcnhung1299/study-notes/Mathematics/Game Theory/Cooperative game.md

 The interations among parties are analysed in the [[Cooperative game theory (CGT)]].

+A cooperative game is usually described by
+- set of players
+- action sets
+- payoffs

 ### Extension
 Based on the original version, [ABC et. al.] proposes constraints for incentives in collaboration: Shapley fairness, stability, individual rationality, and group welfare